 Thankfully, there are some resources that can help you find scholarships, which you don't have to repay, to help pay for your education.
-Among them is Scholly, an easy-to-use paid app (subscription costs $2.99 a month) that connects students with scholarship opportunities.
+Among them is Scholly, an easy-to-use paid app (subscription costs $3.75 a month, or $45 for a year) that connects students with scholarship opportunities.
 Here's what you need to know about this tool.

 What is Scholly?

 The app was founded by entrepreneur Christopher Gray, who landed $1.3 million in scholarship money during high school to pay for college.

 As an undergrad at Drexel University, Gray learned that about $100 million in scholarship money goes unclaimed each year.
 Meanwhile, other students were asking for his help to find grants.
 “You have students drowning in debt and scholarships that go unawarded," he told Smithsonian magazine in 2016.
 "The system is broken.”